 CATEGORY GOAL ACHIEVEMENT Safety Reduce "catastrophic, major and serious" service quality events per million manhours by a pre-established target percentage.
 Achieved Gender Balance Materially increase representation of women in management-level or higher roles, in line with our previously announced five-year gender balance goal.
 Achieved Strategic - Growth Achieve, through his leadership and involvement, international strategic wins defined as bookings over a pre-established target.
 Achieved Strategic - Production Enter into a minimum number of major production and recovery services contracts, alliances or partnerships, including in regions that are strategically important to Schlumberger.
-Achieved Mr. Al Mogharbel earned 100% of his total 2020 cash incentive award opportunity under his key personal objectives.
+Achieved

-Mr. Belani nad the e following key personal objectives: CATEGORY GOAL ACHIEVEMENT New Energy Ventures Establish ventures or partnerships in hydrogen, geothermal and lithium technologies.
-Achieved New Energy Oversee the development of new geothermal technology and complete "proof of concept" Achieved Technologies project.
-Mr. Belani earned 100% of his total 2020 cash incentive award opportunity under his key personal objectives.
-Ms. Gharbi had th ne following key personal objectives: CATECODY CO41
+CATEGORY GOAL ACHIEVEMENT lew Energy /entures Establish ventures or partnerships in hydrogen, geothermal and lithium technologies.
+Achieved lew Energy echnologies Oversee the development of new geothermal technology and complete "proof of concept" project.
+Achieved

 CATEGORY GOAL ACHIEVEMENT Strategic - Digital Enter into a minimum number of digital contracts exceeding a specified target contract value.
 Mostly achieved Strategic - Production Enter into a minimum number of major production and recovery services contracts, alliances or partnerships, including in regions that are strategically important to Schlumberger.
-Achieved Strategic - Oversee review and restructuring of, and finalize strategic plans for, the Production Systems Achieved Restructuring Division.
-Ms. Gharbi earned 93.3% of her total 2020 cash incentive award opportunity under her key personal objectives.
+Achieved Strategic - Restructuring Oversee review and restructuring of, and finalize strategic plans for, the Production Systems Division.
+Achieved